nartallax/imploder/README.md

 By default (that is, in requirejs loader) if there is circular dependency between modules, one of the modules receives empty module object (which is filled with values later), which sometimes could lead to runtime errors if said module tries to use any value from that module object at definition time (for example, during creation of subclass).
 The loader of the tool have knowledge about names of values each module exports, and this allows the loader to actually run definition of module only when module value is actually used.
 Note that there is still possible to generate circular dependency link that will not possible to be resolved, and this will fail at runtime; the loader could only resolve circular dependencies that are actually resolvable.

+## Compatibility with other loaders

+Bundles could be used as [CommonJS modules](test_projects/bundle_as_module/commonjs_project.js), as well as [RequireJS (AMD) modules.](test_projects/bundle_as_module/amd_web_project.js)
+Note that if RequireJS is present and entryFunction is passed to the tool, bundle won't be launched on its own, as RequireJS provides no means of doing so. entryFunction will be called when the module is required.

 ## Compiling the tool